abhishek-jana/AirBnb-housing-project/README.md

 The first two datasets gives us information on how the pricing changes with  the property type, bedrooms, bathrooms, neighbourhood, zipcode etc. In this project I tried to find out the relation between neighbourhood and price and between property type and price.
 These two analysis can help determine Question 4 which aims to find out the popular places to stay in Boston/Seattle and finding recommended housing on these cities.

+The "image" folder contains varius plots related to the analysis which can also be found in the jupyter notebook.

 ## Results

 I found out that in terms of weather conditions, housing prices Seattle is a better place to travel compared to Boston.
 Please look into the notebook for detailed analysis